fbertran/formalisms/README.md

 There is no strict separation between _what_ is a formalism and _what_ is a model.
 Instead, they all belong to the same continuum, and their role varies depending on the context.

+The data of a formalism or layer is organized in _layers_.
+Every imported formalism is put in its own layer, below its importer.